Ellior2/Ellior2.github.io/_posts/2016-11-29-Peptide-Desalting.md

 6) Transfered columns to clean collection tubes.
 Added 100ul Solvent A, spun at 300 rpm for 3 minutes (repeated once for a total of 2 times).
 This liquid contains your peptides.

-7) Evaporated samples to near dryness at 4C.
+7) Evaporated samples to near dryness at 4C (took about 4 hrs).

 8) Reconstituted peptides in 100ul 3% acetonitrile + 0.1% formic acid.
 Placed samples in -80C.